lgarron/web-worker-compat/README.md

 using CSP.

 Also, dynamically generating code is not generally a good idea.
-If `workerURL` is not defined as a safe, constant string, an attacker could easily inject arbitrary code into the trampoline.
+If `workerURL` is not calculated safely, an attacker could easily inject arbitrary code into the trampoline.

 ## **Problem 8**: Calculating relative paths requires `import.meta.url`